Ariisss/prod-venture/README.md

-# expo-supabase
+# Prodventure
-A template for an expo typescript project configured with supabase
+___

+A productivity app embedded with rpg aspects to enhance engagement.

+### P.S: This project is still ongoing